.

 Are there zombie viruses — like the 1918 flu — thawing in the permafrost?
 As if the pandemic isn't enough, people are wondering if climate change will cause pathogens buried in frozen ground to come back to life as the Arctic warms.
 How worried should we be?
 (Listen here or read the story)

+Not many people can say they have lived through the Spanish Flu pandemic and the coronavirus crisis.
 But 102-year-old Sophie Avouris is a survivor of both.
 She was a newborn in Greece when the 1918 influenza pandemic spread through Europe.
 Avouris' doctor and daughter attribute her recovery from COVID-19 to her strong constitution and also maybe her lifelong Mediterranean diet — but the true reasons still remain a mystery.
 (Listen here or read the story)

 Plus an NPR video...

 COVID-19 is not the first coronavirus outbreak we’ve experienced this century.
 There was SARS in 2003, and MERS in 2012.
 If coronaviruses have been around for years, why don’t we have a vaccine already?
-This Planet Money video looks at what it takes to produce a national vaccine supply
+This Planet Money video looks at what it takes to produce a national vaccine supply.

 You can lead a fool to Atwater, but you can't make him think